LuisEJaar/LuisEJaar/README.md

 To hear my story:

 After a successful career in Mechanical Engineering, I found the problems in engineering software were more interesting than the problems I solved professionally.
 Ultimately the desire to fix said problems lead to my interest in software development.
-I haven't looked back since.
+Feel free to check out some of my projects below!

 <!-- Connect with me section -->